 As a result:

-Our fund balance, which is the proportion of annual expenses kept in reserve for unexpected expenses such as town emergency or natural disaster, is just over 1%.
+Our fund balance, which is the proportion of annual expenses kept in reserve for unexpected expenses such as town emergencies or natural disasters, is now negative.
 National organizations which study municipal finance recommend a town’s fund balance be kept at 16% of its annual expenses.
 To put it another way, Hamden is one fire or flood away from catastrophe.

-Hamden now has over $300 million in long term debt and ranks 2nd in debt per capita in the State of Connecticut.
+Hamden now has nearly $300 million in long term debt, over $1.3 BILLION in total liabilities, and ranks 1st in debt per capita in the State of Connecticut.
 There is wisdom in the adage “When you find yourself in a hole, stop digging!”

 The piper must be paid.
 The longer we wait, the higher the bill will be.
 My administration will robustly promote economic development, spend wisely and with restraint and seek state, business, education and taxpayer partnerships to improve services and improve effectiveness.